Manfred Ritschel

-Manfred Ritschel (born 7 June 1946 in Schwabach) is a retired German football player.
+Manfred Ritschel (7 June 1946 – 26 June 2026) was a German professional footballer who played as a right winger.
 He spent eight seasons in the Bundesliga with Borussia Dortmund, Kickers Offenbach, 1.
-FC Kaiserslautern and FC Schalke 04.
-He represented Germany three times, including an UEFA Euro 1976 qualifier against Bulgaria (he scored an equalizer in a 1–1 draw) and two friendlies.
+FC Kaiserslautern and Schalke 04.
+He represented West Germany three times, including an UEFA Euro 1976 qualifier against Bulgaria (he scored an equalizer in a 1–1 draw) and two friendlies.
+Ritschel died on 26 June 2026, at the age of 80.